lurado/LDOLayoutTemplates/README.md

 If a screen layout differs between orientations, setting up constraints to support both quickly becomes a mess.
 Maintaining the outlets to activate and deactivate the constraints isn't fun either.
-Wouldn't it be nice to separately maintain the diffent layouts and have an easy way to switch from one to another?
+Wouldn't it be nice to maintain the diffent layouts separately and have an easy way to switch from one to another?
 We thought so, too.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-TODO: `pod try LDOLayoutTemplates`?
+Alternatively, you can use `pod try https://github.com/lurado/LDOLayoutTemplates`.

 ## How To

-1. Layout your view for one orientation - let's assume landscape.
+1. Lay out your view for one orientation - let's assume landscape.
 1. Create a view outside the view hierarchy.
 This is your layout template where you design the variation (portrait).
 1. Change the size of that view to portrait dimensions (not really necessary, but it makes